The Case For Less Is Getting Louder, But Can Fashion Degrowth Really Work?

 Several contemporary fashion brands are embracing the principles of degrowth by focusing on intentional design and limited production.
 In Mexico City, Zii Ropa, founded by Bridget Tidey in 2015, emphasizes timeless, modern, and functional silhouettes using natural fiber fabrics.
 The brand’s design philosophy is rooted in longevity, art, and balance, reflecting a commitment to sustainable and intentional fashion.

-Hesperios, established in 2016 by Autumn Hrubý, produces classic knitwear and timeless ready-to-wear collections for women and men.
+New York’s Hesperios, founded in 2016 by Autumn Hrubý, produces classic knitwear and timeless ready-to-wear collections for women and men.
 Each garment is made to last a lifetime, produced by artisans chosen for their craftsmanship and mindfulness of the environment, aligning with the brand’s sustainable and intentional approach to fashion.

 Los Angeles-based Atelier Delphine, designed by Yuka Izutsu, offers a conceptual line that embraces getting dressed in a way that is both elevated and comfortable.
 The brand’s pieces reflect a sense of refinement and are part of a fashion-forward movement that values sustainability and intentional design.

-The movement also includes brands relying on deadstock and upcycled materials, like Marine Serre, Gabriela Hearst, Reformation, and Coachtopia, the Coach bag spinoff.
-With a significant portion of their garments made from upcycled fabrics, the approach challenges traditional luxury fashion by emphasizing sustainability and innovation.
+The movement also includes brands that rely on deadstock and upcycled materials, like Marine Serre, Gabriela Hearst, Reformation, and Coachtopia, the Gen Z-focused Coach bag spinoff.
+With a significant portion of their garments made from upcycled fabrics, these brands challenge traditional luxury fashion by emphasizing sustainability and innovation.

 “I am someone who is really fidèle, someone who is really loyal, and upcycling is really that,” Serre, who won the LVMH young designers prize in 2017, told Hypebae.
 It was during an internship with Maison Margiela when Serre didn’t have much money to buy new materials, “so I took what I had and transformed it into something else.
 This mentality has been incorporated in my works for quite a long time,” she said.